 Training and microlearning examples

 Training and microlearning materials are important both in orientation and onboarding.
 In the short term, educational materials help ensure people understand basic job processes.
-In the long term, training materials are useful in employee development.
+In the long term, training materials and training plans are useful in employee development.

 Microlearning is a training method that delivers information over the course of several brief lessons rather than one long span.